 What will I do at New Student Orientation?

-Check out the schedule.
-At NSO, you will meet with your residence hall leadership team, learn about your academic program, have your photo taken for your official Mountaineer ID card, explore the services available to encourage your success, meet with an academic adviser and register for classes.
+Check out the June program schedule.
+At NSO, you will meet with your residence hall leadership team, learn about your academic program, pick up your Mountaineer Card, explore the services available to encourage your success, meet with an academic adviser and register for classes.

 Do I need to take a placement exam?

 WVU offers placement options for math, chemistry and world languages.
 Learn about placement exams.

 Did you know that you already have access to a tool that can help you answer questions about majors and degree requirements?
 Prepare for your scheduling session at NSO by exploring DegreeWorks.
 DegreeWorks is an online advising tool that lets you track your progress toward graduation.
 It’s like a GPS to your future — and the DegreeWorks video will show you how start your journey now, before you even arrive on campus.
 You can access DegreeWorks using your WVU Login.
 You can also find and view the program of study for your major in the undergraduate catalog.

 What if I want to change my major?